amundsen-io/amundsen/frontend/docs/flask_config.md

     ISSUE_TRACKER_MAX_RESULTS = None  # type: int (Max issues to display at a time)

 ```
 ## Programmatic Descriptions
 Amundsen supports configuring other mark down supported non-editable description boxes on the table page.
-This can be useful if you have multiple writers which want to write different pieces of information to amundsen
+This can be useful if you have multiple writers which want to write different pieces of information to Amundsen
-that are either very company specific and thus would never be directly integrated into amundsen or require long form text
+that are either very company specific and thus would never be directly integrated into Amundsen or require long form text
 to properly convey the information.

 What are some more specific examples of what could be used for this?